Every dollar of yours is like an employee.

 - And building an emergency fund

-Using these three examples, where is the best place to stash your cash if your goal is one to five years out for each of these?
+Using these three examples, where is the best place to stash your cash if your goal is 1 to 5 years out for each of these?

-When it comes to long-term goals like saving for retirement I would look at different options than what is mentioned below.
+When it comes to long-term goals, like saving for retirement, we need to take a look at other options.

 Some people suggest you keep cash somewhere in your house.
 Other than the internet disappearing or banks seizing to exist, it doesn’t do you good to have cash under your mattress because those are lazy dollars that need to wake up!